Artisan Bread (VIDEO)

 Ingredients

-• 4 cups bread flour spooned and leveled
+• 4 cups bread flour, fluffed, spooned and level

 • 2 teaspoons instant yeast see note below if using active dry yeast